mustardamus/endre.chat/README.md

 # endre.chat

-Welcome to endre.chat!
-Our submission for the SvelteHack hackathon is a fun and engaging chat web application with a twist.
-Instead of sending plain, boring messages, endre.chat transforms the messages into something more exciting before they are sent.
-Get ready to experience a whole new level of chatting with your friends and colleagues!
+Welcome to endre.chat, our submission for the SvelteHack hackathon!
+We're excited to introduce our fun and engaging chat web application with a twist.
+Using the power of GPT-4 AI, we transform messages before they're sent, creating a unique and entertaining chatting experience.

 ![demo](./demo.gif)

 ## [Demo](https://endre.chat/)

+## Features

+- Real-time chatting with other users
+- AI-assisted message transformation using GPT-4
+  Fun and engaging chat themes
+- Mobile-friendly design
+- Built with Svelte for a sleek and fast user experience

+## How It Works

+When you send a message with endre.chat, our system processes your message using GPT-4 AI.
+The AI then transforms your message, adding its own creative twist while still retaining the original meaning.
+This transformed message is what gets sent to the chat room, creating a fun and engaging experience for all users.

 ---